 Think robotic surgery, for example, the system daVinci X which I told you about some time ago.
-It's amazing, isn't it?
+It's incredible, isn't it?
 Two arms that move faithfully following the gestures of the surgeon's hands.
-Still, there are those who have decided to take a step forward, or rather, two steps: a new experimental system adds two more arms, this time controlled by the user's feet.
+Yet, there are those who have decided to take a step forward, or rather, two steps: a new experimental system adds two more arms, this time controlled by the user's feet.
 A real dance in the operating room.

-This innovative four-arm laparoscopic system is the work of brilliant scientists of the EPFL, the Swiss Research Institute.
+This innovative four-arm laparoscopic system is the work of brilliant scientists of EPFL, the Swiss Research Institute.

 Precision dance: how does it work?

 But there's more: the doctor's feet also rest on two pedals.
-One controls a smaller secondary arm, which holds an endoscope camera, while the other controls a final arm, equipped with a clamp.
-In both foot pedals, actuators provide haptic feedback, guiding the surgeon's actions in the operating room so as not to apply too much force to delicate areas of the patient's body.
+One controls a smaller secondary arm, which holds an endoscopic camera, while the other controls a final arm, equipped with a clamp.
+In both pedals, actuators provide haptic feedback, guiding the surgeon's actions in the operating room so as not to apply too much force to delicate areas of the patient's body.

 Don't you risk confusion?